 I just finished my PhD in Chemical & Biological Engineering at the University of Colorado Boulder.
 My research focused on designing nanoparticles to kill drug-resistant bacteria.
-After defending my PhD, I moved to Los Angeles to pursue a career in science writing and communication.
-I first began writing about science for graduate school’s STEM blog, Science Buffs.
+After defending my PhD, I moved to Los Angeles and began a career as a freelance science journalist.
+I first started writing about science for graduate school’s STEM blog, Science Buffs.
 It didn’t take long for me to fall in love with reporting science stories – and that experience gave me the confidence to start freelancing!
-Over the years I started working with many networks like Massive Science, NPR Sci Commers, and ComSciCon.
+Over the years I started working with many networks like Massive Science, NPR Sci-Commers, and ComSciCon.
 Each of those networks have made me a better science writer, and a better scientist.
-I’m so honored and thrilled for the opportunity to use those skills as a fellow at the Los Angeles Times, supported by APS!
-If I’m not drinking coffee and staring at a blank Word doc, I’m probably playing basketball, hiking, or asking to pet stranger’s dogs.
+I’m so honored and thrilled that APS is supporting an opportunity for me to use those skills at WIRED, a magazine I've been reading since I was a kid.
+If I’m not drinking coffee and staring at a blank Google Doc, I’m probably playing basketball, hiking, or asking to pet stranger’s dogs.